seleniumbase/SeleniumBase/seleniumbase/console_scripts/ReadMe.md

 <h2>🔮 Console Scripts 🔮</h2>

-⭐ SeleniumBase console scripts help you get things done more easily, such as installing web drivers, creating a test directory with useful configuration files, initializing the SeleniumBase Recorder, launching the SeleniumBase Commander, translating tests into multiple languages, and running a Selenium Grid.
+⭐ SeleniumBase console scripts help you get things done, such as installing web drivers, creating a test directory with useful files, activating the SeleniumBase Recorder, launching the SeleniumBase Commander, translating tests into other languages, running a Selenium Grid, and more.

 * Usage: ``seleniumbase [COMMAND] [PARAMETERS]``